TFC-Developers/skillzworld_public/Small of Shame.md

 - [TrieIterGetKey](https://www.amxmodx.org/api/celltrie/TrieIterGetKey) has doubly wrong documentation: "Nnumber [sic] of bytes written to the buffer" says A: that it counts the amount of bytes written instead of cells, and implies B: that it includes the zero terminator.
 	- The function actually returns the amount of characters inside the string, which is 5 if it wrote the key "model".

+- [TrieIterGetString](https://www.amxmodx.org/api/celltrie/TrieIterGetString) likewise has wrong documentation: it says the size parameter receives the amount of bytes written.
+	- In reality it receives the length of the string written, which is the amount of cells written minus one.

 - [get_keyvalue](https://www.amxmodx.org/api/engine/get_keyvalue) has wrong documentation: "Retrieves a value from an entities [sic] keyvalues." - it has nothing to do with entities.
 It actually gets client/server values.
 [Issue that has been open since 2019](https://github.com/alliedmodders/amxmodx/issues/745)